Utau: Related software

-OpenUTAU is an unofficial open-source successor to UTAU developed by Vocaloid producer StAkira, with a beta released in November 2021.
-The software was designed to be compatible with UTAU but with a modern user experience.
-Unlike UTAU, it does not require a Japanese system locale to function properly.
+OpenUtau is a modern, unofficial open-source implementation of most features present in Utau, developed by the Vocaloid producer StAkira, with a beta released in November 2021.
+The software was designed to be compatible with Utau but with a modern user experience, and more features were added over the time.
+Unlike Utau, it does not require a Japanese system locale to function properly.

 Usage in music

+The first ever UTAU original song to be released was "Kenka Wakare" (Japanese:"けんか別れ"; English: "Fighting and Breaking up") by nwp8861, who was also responsible for "Song of the Eared Robot" sung by Kasane Teto.
+The song Kenka Wakare was released on Nico Nico Douga on May 10th, 2008 featuring the voicebank Utane Uta; a revised version was released three days later on May 13th, 2008.

 The licensed songs from the album Graduation from Lie, featuring Kasane Teto, were released for music downloads from Karen-T, under Crypton Future Media, as a special release.
 This is the first licensed release of any UTAU.

 The voice library Momo Momone is used in the viral YouTube video "Nyan Cat".
 It is a cover of "Nyanyanyanyanyanyanya!", a song originally composed by daniwellP and using the VOCALOID Hatsune Miku.